Grow-Simplee-Team-11/Thoth/README.md

 -   [x] Add a new Rider
 -   [x] Add a Delivery item
+-   [] Search feature using package id, rider id, which includes barcode
+-   [] Search packages based on date, delivery status
 -   [] add a new pickup point and run dynamic algo - also update path the rider
 -   [] A route that starts that routing process.
--   [] Search feature using package id, rider id, which includes barcode
--   [] get details of rider including location
 -   [] store image of defective items when adding a new pickup point
--   [] Search packages based on date, rider, delivery status
 <!--
 To generate the .pb.go file for go using protoc from the root Directory: